The Trupanion blog

 No pet owner wants to hear that their pet is sick.
 The stress of a sick pet can be devastating and can affect the family emotionally and financially.
-Naturally, there is no way to predict which pet will become unlucky in health.
-For instance, medical conditions like squamous cell carcinoma in dogs can occur in any pup, regardless of their breed, size, or age.
-We sat down with Trupanion veterinarian, Dr. Caroline Wilde to learn more about squamous cell carcinoma in dogs and what watch for in your furry friends.
+Naturally, there’s no way to predict which pet will become unlucky in health.
+Medical conditions like squamous cell carcinoma (SSC) in dogs can occur in any pup, regardless of their breed, size, or age.
+We sat down with Trupanion veterinarian, Dr. Caroline Wilde to learn more about squamous cell carcinoma in dogs and what to watch for in your furry friends.

 With so many medical conditions that can occur at any given time, it can be hard for any new or established pet owner to keep track of everything.
-Because of this, Wilde breaks down what squamous cell actually is:
+Because of this, Wilde breaks down what squamous cell carcinoma is –

 “Squamous cell carcinoma is a type of cancer that generally occurs on non-pigmented, thinly haired areas of skin, though it can also occur in the mouth, eyelids, or tissues surrounding the eyes.”

-the following common signs of Squamous cell carcinoma in dogs according to
+Common signs of Squamous cell carcinoma in dogs, according to Wilde

 SCC of the skin generally appears as:

 A discrete pinkish or reddish lesion, often with an irregular surface.

 When it occurs in the mouth, ease of detection varies with location, as it can occur on: